Adding a JDBC Driver

-This approach allows you the flexibility to add a specific JDBC driver that meets your support policies or operational needs.
+This approach allows you the flexibility to add a specific JDBC driver that meets your licensing, support policies or operational needs.
 As a result, in order to connect to and visualize data from Zoomdata, you first need to download and install a JDBC driver.

 If the JDBC driver for the Zoomdata connector is not configured, that particular connector server will not start up and the connector cannot be enabled within Zoomdata.

 Refer to the article Managing Connectors in Zoomdata for additional information.

 In the case where you are upgrading from a version before Zoomdata 2.5.3, this also means that any dashboards created using that particular data source are longer be available until the JDBC driver is installed and the connector enabled.

 In order to use any of the data sources listed above, perform the following steps to install the needed JDBC driver after successful installation of Zoomdata services:

 - Download the required driver from the vendor’s site to the corresponding Zoomdata instance.
 Place the required driver in the following folder: /usr/local/share/java/zoomdata

 If this folder does not exist, you need to create it in the location mentioned above.

 See the following table for resources for vendor’s JDBC drivers.